Aurel-R/cma/README.md

 *Refer to 'examples' directory (only posix shared memory use case for the moment).*
 *man pages will arrive soon.*

-## Some specification and overview:
+## Some specification and overview
 cma is designed for 64 bits x86 little endian processor with two's complement signed integers, running LP64 GNU/Linux system (8-byte aligned pointer) with flat address space and compiling with gcc C extension (-std=gnu11).

 Arrival sets must be strictly identical (memory alignment) on the different processes that want to share data.
 Example: